-Hard-boiled eggs are more susceptible to spoilage than fresh eggs because the cooking process removes a naturally occurring waxy protective layer called the cuticle from their shells.
-The cuticle coats freshly laid eggs, and much of it is washed off when the eggs are graded and packed.
+Hard-boiled eggs are more susceptible to spoilage than fresh eggs because the cooking process removes a naturally occurring waxy protective layer from their shells.
+This layer coats freshly laid eggs, and much of it is washed off when the eggs are graded and packed.

-This easy recipe (hint: you need a timer) turns out perfect results every time.
+This easy recipe (hint: a timer is involved) turns out fab results every time.
 All you need is a little determination and a lot of vigilance.
-Get the Perfect Hard-Boiled Egg recipe.
-(Of course, there’s always the Instant Pot.)
+Get the perfect hard-boiled egg recipe, then check out the tutorial below for a step-by-step visual.